StudioEtrange/tango/samples/demo3/README.md

 * standard linux system
 * docker engine
 * wildcard domain targeting your current host `*.domain.com`
-* auto find free ports

 ## content

 * Show usage of
-    * defining a tango app with its own folder
+    * defining a tango app named 'demo3' within its own folder
-    * defining an app module named whoami
+    * creating an app module named 'whoami' attached to this app
+    * a single module (whoami)
+    * auto find free ports for both HTTP and HTTPS endpoints

-* services activated
+* services activated using an app module
     * whoami

 ## commands